igneus/calendarium-romanum/README.md

-In case you already have sanctorale data in another format, it might be better suited for you to implement your own loading routine instead of migrating them to our custom format.
+In case you already have sanctorale data in another format, it might be better suited for you to implement your own loading routine instead of transforming them to our custom format.
 `SanctoraleLoader` is the class to look into for inspiration.

 The important bit is that for each celebration you